konstantin-lukas/anzol/README.md

 Anzol is built alongside automated tests to ensure quality.

 ## Currently Available Hooks
-- <b>useFetch:</b> Fetches data without showing stale responses and allows writing easy-to-understand code that communicates intention.
+- <b>useFetch:</b> Fetches the provided URL and optionally parses the response.
+Aborts requests when a new request is started before the previous has finished to prevent flickering of stale responses by default.
-- <b>useDefer:</b> Delays the update of a value until that value has stopped changing for a chosen amount of time.
+- <b>useDefer:</b> Delays the update of a value until the input has stopped changing for a certain time.
+This is different from React's built-in useDeferredValue because you can set the delay yourself.
-- <b>useFirstRender:</b> Returns true on the first render and false otherwise.
+- <b>useFirstRender:</b> Returns true on first render; false otherwise.
-- <b>useToggle:</b> Provides a simple boolean toggle that does not persist between page reloads.
+- <b>useToggle:</b> Provides a boolean toggle that does not persist between page reloads.
-- <b>useIntersectionObserver:</b> Provides a wrapper around the IntersectionObserver API, allowing you to test if an element is currently visible on screen.
+- <b>useIntersectionObserver:</b> Provides a hook API that wraps the IntersectionObserver API.
+This hook is for use with a single element only.
+For simplicity this is the recommended approach.
+If you have an extremely large number of objects to observe and want to avoid creating an IntersectionObserver for each, refer to useIntersectionObserverArray to use a single observer for multiple elements with a common root.
 - <b>useIntersectionObserverArray:</b> Like useIntersectionObserver but for multiple elements.
-- <b>useEvent:</b> Encapsulates the code needed to correctly listen to events in React, including event listener cleanup.
+- <b>useEvent:</b> Provides a wrapper around the EventListener API.
+Use the return value to define the event target.
-- <b>useLazyLoad:</b> Takes a batch size and a max element count, and provides a function to add elements.
-Allows you to pass in a callback function to transform elements.
-The hook keeps track of the elements and returns a transformed list of all elements, as well as a flag indicating whether the end of content was reached.
-This flag will be set to true when the given max element count is reached or an added batch is shorter than the batch size.
+- <b>useLazyLoad:</b> Provides a simple API for fetching data from a resource in batches.

 ## Installation
 Anzol is available on the NPM registry.
 To install it, just run: